MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-sql-tables.md

 # Create and alter SQL external tables

 Creates or alters a SQL [external table](../query/schema-entities/externaltables.md) in the database in which the command is executed.
-Supported tables include Microsoft SQL Server, MySQL, PostgreSQL, and Cosmos DB tables.
+Supported table types include Microsoft SQL Server, MySQL, PostgreSQL, and Cosmos DB.

 ## Permissions